raquel2344/Monica-Joya_EDGE-IIOT/README.md

 **https://raquel2344.github.io/Monica-Joya_EDGE-IIOT/**

 The site is the easiest way to browse the course story end to end.
-The repository itself holds every artifact behind that story: source code, datasets, lab notebooks, deck PDFs, and module-by-module reflective writeups.

 ---